angeldothycodes/networking-refresh/Network+_InterviewQuestions.md

 ### 5. What are the key differences between physical and logical network topologies?
 Can you give examples of each?

 ### 6. A company uses a spine-leaf topology in its data center.
 What kind of traffic flow does this topology optimize, and why is it important?

 ### 7. What are north-south and east-west traffic flows in a network?
 Why should a network engineer be aware of both?

+North-south is the traffic flow from internal network to internet

 ### 8. How would you connect two remote LANs together?
 What technologies or methods are typically used?